chadtripod/documentation/add-aws-account-iam-minnaker.md

    }
    ```

-1. Update the `sts:AssumeRole` block with the list of Managed Roles you created in **Instance Role Part 1**.
+1. Update the `sts:AssumeRole` block with the list of Managed Roles you created in **Instance Role Part 1**. i.e. `arn:aws:iam::[YOUR_ACCOUNT_ID]:role/SpinnakerManagedRole`
-1. Click on "Review Policy"
+1. Click on **"Review Policy"**
-1. Create a name for your policy, such as "SpinnakerManagingPolicy".  *This policy will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*  Optionally, add a descriptive description.
+1. Create a name for your policy, such as **"SpinnakerManagingPolicy"**.  *This policy will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*  Optionally, add a descriptive description.
 Copy the name of the policy.  **This will be used in the next section, "Instance Role Part 4"**
 1. On the list policies, click your newly-created Policy.

 _(This policy could also be attached inline directly to the IAM Instance Role, rather than creating a standalone policy)_

-### Instance Role Part 4: Adding the Managing Account IAM Policy to the existing IAM Instance Role on the AWS nodes
+### Instance Role Part 4: Adding the Managing Account IAM Policy to Minnaker ec2 instance

 1. Log into the AWS account where Spinnaker lives, into the browser-based AWS Console
-1. Navigate to the EC2 page (click on "Services" at the top, then on "EC2" under "Compute")
-1. Click on "Running Instances"
-1. Find one of the nodes which is part of your EKS or other Kubernetes cluster, and select it.
-1. In the Instance details section of the screen (in the lower half), find the "IAM Role" and click on it to go to the Role page.
-1. Click on "Attach Policies"
-1. Search for the Policy that you created, and select it.
-1. Click "Attach Policy"
-1. Back on the screen for the Role, copy the node role ARN.
-It should look something like this: `arn:aws:iam::123456789010:role/node-role`.  **This will be used in the next section, "Instance Role Part 5"**

-Note: If your instances do not have an IAM instance profile and role attached to them, you can follow these steps to create and attach one:

-1. Log into the AWS account where Spinnaker lives, into the browser-based AWS Console
-1. Navigate to the IAM page (click on "Services" at the top, then on "IAM" under "Security, Identity, & Compliance"
+1. Navigate to the IAM page (click on "Services" at the top, then on **"IAM"** under "Security, Identity, & Compliance"
-1. Click on "Roles"
+1. Click on **"Roles"**
-1. Click on "Create role"
+1. Click on **"Create role"**
-1. Select "EC2" for the service that will use the role, and click "Next: Permissions"
+1. Select **"EC2"** for the service that will use the role, and click **"Next: Permissions"**
 1. In the policy filter, enter the name of the managing policy you created in step 3.
-Click "Next: Tags"
+Click **"Next: Tags"**
 1. Add any relevant tags.
-Click "Next: Review"
+Click **"Next: Review"**
-1. Give the role a name, such as "Spinnaker". *This role will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*  Optionally, add a descriptive description.
-Copy the name of the role.
+1. Give the role a name **"Spinnaker"**. *This role will be attached to your Spinnaker instance, so give it a name describing your Spinnaker instance.*
-1. Navigate to the EC2 page (click on "Services" at the top, then on "EC2" under "Compute")
+1. Navigate to the EC2 page (click on "Services" at the top, then on **"EC2"** under "Compute")
-1. Click on "Running Instances"
+1. Click on **"Running Instances"**of
-1. Find one of the nodes which is part of your EKS or other Kubernetes cluster, and select it.
+1. Find one of the Minnaker ec2 instance, and select it.
-1. Click "Actions" at the top, then select "Instance Settings" and then "Attach/Replace IAM Role"
+1. Click **"Actions"** at the top, then select **"Instance Settings"** and then **"Attach/Replace IAM Role"**
-1. In the "IAM role" dropdown, select the IAM role that you just created
+1. In the **"IAM role"** dropdown, select the IAM role that you just created **"Spinnaker"** Role
-1. Click "Apply"
+1. Click **"Apply"**
-1. Repeaat the last four steps for each of the other instances in your EKS or Kubernetes cluster.

-### Instance Role Part 5: Configuring the Managed Accounts IAM Roles to trust the IAM Instance Role from the AWS nodes
+### Instance Role Part 5: Configuring the Managed Accounts IAM Roles to trust the IAM Instance Role from the Minnaker Instance

 Now that we know what role will be assuming each of the Managed Roles, we must configure the Managed Roles (Target Roles) to trust and allow the Managing (Assuming) Role to assume them.
-This is called a "Trust Relationship" and is configured each of the Managed Roles (Target Roles).
+This is called a **"Trust Relationship"** and is configured each of the Managed Roles (Target Roles).

-For each account you want to deploy to, perform the following:

 1. Log into the browser-based AWS Console
-1. Navigate to the IAM page (click on "Services" at the top, then on "IAM" under "Security, Identity, & Compliance")
+1. Navigate to the IAM page (click on "Services" at the top, then on **"IAM"** under "Security, Identity, & Compliance")
-1. Click on "Roles" on the left hand side
+1. Click on **"Roles"** on the left hand side
-1. Find the Managed Role that you created earlier in this account, and click on the Role Name to edit the role.
+1. Find the Managed Role that you created earlier in this account **"SpinnakerManagedRole"**, and click on the Role Name to edit the role.
-1. Click on the "Trust relationships" tab.
+1. Click on the **"Trust relationships"** tab.
-1. Click on "Edit trust relationship"
+1. Click on **"Edit trust relationship"**
 1. Replace the Policy Document with this (Update the ARN with the node role ARN from "Instance Role Part 4")

    ```json